Mass Spectrum in SQCD and Problems with the Seiberg Duality. Another Scenario: Conclusions

-We have considered in this paper not all possible regimes, only those which reveal some qualitatively new features.
-We hope that, if needed, a reader can deal with other regimes by himself, using the methods from \cite{ch1}\cite{ch2} and from this paper.\\
+We have considered in this paper not all possible regimes, but only those that reveal some qualitatively new features.
+We hope that, if needed, a reader can deal with other regimes using the methods in \cite{ch1, ch2} and in this paper.\\

-On the whole, the mass spectra have been obtained for both dynamical scenarios for ${\cal N}= 1$ SQCD ($\#1$ considered in \cite{ch1}\cite{ch2}, and $\#2$ considered in this paper).
-Both scenarios look possible, i.e. no unavoidable internal inconsistences are seen.
-So, with our present very restricted abilities to trace the dynamics in more detail, it remains unclear - which one of them (if any) is right.
-The time will show.
-But, in any case, the direct and dual theories are not equivalent in both scenarios.\\
+On the whole for this paper, the mass spectra of the direct theory with $SU(N_c)$ colors and $N_c<N_F<3N_c$ flavors of light quarks and its Seiberg's dual variant with $\nd=N_F-N_c$ dual colors have been obtained and compared in the framework of the dynamical scenario described in Introduction.
+The parametrical differences in the mass spectra of the direct and dual theories were traced for light quarks {\it with all nonzero masses}.
+Let us emphasize that, in all cases considered, no internal inconsistences were found in calculations of mass spectra both in the direct and dual theories.
+Let us recall also that the dynamical scenario used in this paper satisfies all those tests which were used as checks of the Seiberg hypothesis about the equivalence of the direct and dual theories.
+This shows, in particular, that all these tests, although necessary, may well be insufficient.\\